-6. The Working Capital Position (excluding Major Capital Development) relates to the Working capital position of Guide Dogs Victoria excluding cash held in relation to the Future in Sight Campus Redevelopment and grant funding recorded as deferred income in relation to that project.
-The Working Capital Position (excluding Major Capital Development) has reduced in FY21, primarily due to the change in the reporting of equities held in investments, which are now reported as non-current assets.
+9. The Working Capital Position (excluding Major Capital Development) relates to the Working capital position of Guide Dogs Victoria excluding cash held in relation to the Future in Sight Campus Redevelopment and grant funding recorded as deferred income in relation to that project.
+The Working Capital Position (excluding Major Capital Development) has slightly decreased in FY22, primarily due to a decrease in cash (excluding cash allocated to Major Capital Development).

-7. The Future is in Sight Campus Redevelopment net cash position has decreased in FY21.
-This is inline with expectations as the first stage of the project is complete and the second stage is underway.
+10. The Future is in Sight Campus Redevelopment net cash position has slightly increased in FY22.
+This is in line with expectations as the revenue received during the year has offset the spend on the first stage and second stage of the project.